 I think sake tastes weird, but it was certainly a great cultural experience.
 And David loves it.

 I might be the only of-age American who has never gone to a karaoke bar.
 David was shocked to learn that my first experience with it was in Kyoto!

-Karaoke, literally translated to “without orchestra” in Japanese, was created in Japan in the 60’s (from what I read).
+Karaoke literally translates to “without orchestra” in Japanese.
+And it was created in Japan in the 60’s (from what I read).
 If you think it is popular in the U.S., amplify that times 5 for Japan!

 This was also the night I learned that screamo is quite popular in Japan.

-Think you can take a dip in an onsen if you have quite visible tattoos.
+Think you can take a dip in an onsen if you have big tattoos.